-Checks whether children with asthma are using daily control asthma medication.?
+Checks whether people with asthma are using 'daily control' asthma medicine?

 'Daily control' medicine is medicine that people with chronic asthma need to take regularly to help prevent asthma attacks.
 (It's different from the 'rescue inhaler' they use for quick relief from an asthma attack.
 People with asthma need both types of medications.)